Safe harbors are rules implemented by the IRS to allow qualifying entities to simplify their tax filings and save money.

 Landlords cannot use this SHST in any year that the following limitations are exceeded:

-If you qualify for the SHST, you won’t have to worry about determining if you have repairs or improvements nor will you have to worry about the De Minimis Safe Harbor or Routine Maintenance Sade Habor.
+If you qualify for the SHST, you won’t have to worry about determining if you have repairs or improvements nor will you have to worry about the De Minimis Safe Harbor or Routine Maintenance Safe Habor.

 Disclaimer